minvws/nl-covid19-data-dashboard/packages/cms/README.md

 Using the `-k` or `--key` flag you can pre-specify the key/path in dot notation that the new text should get.

-Using the `-s` or `--sync` flag allows you to easily add multiple texts at once by simply making your edits directly in the JSON file at `packages/app/public/nl-export.json`.
+Using the `-s` or `--sync` flag allows you to add multiple texts at once by making your edits directly in the JSON file at `packages/app/public/nl-export.json`.
 The script will then compare all the keys in your local JSON file with the Sanity dataset and present you with a list of all keys that would become additions.
 You can then select which ones to actually